Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark.rst

 Benchmark Test Overview
 ============================

-Here are benchmarks of the Vitis BLAS library using the Vitis environment.
-It supports software and hardware emulation as well as running hardware accelerators on the Alveo U250.
+Here are benchmarks of the AMD Vitis™ BLAS library using the Vitis environment.
+It supports software and hardware emulation as well as running hardware accelerators on the AMD Alveo™ U250.

 1.1 Prerequisites
 ----------------------